 All written assignments need to be submitted via LiveText prior to the student's scheduled presentation.
 You will be assessed through your LiveText account as you present your case.
-Therefore, your presentation documentation(s) must be uploaded BEFORE you enter class the day of your presentation.
-If you are unable to submit your documentation prior to your presentation date, you will need to reschedule your presentation.
+Therefore, your presentation document(s) need to be submitted BEFORE you enter class the day of your presentation.
+If you are unable to submit your documents prior to the presentation date, you will need to reschedule your presentation.
 The instructors and program personnel are not responsible for ensuring you have a date to present.
 It is in your best interest to be prepared to present on the date you sign-up for.